LazaUK/AIFoundry-NemoClaw-AKS/README.md

 The setup should run through 7 stages inside the pod.
 The most time-consuming part is `[5/7] Creating sandbox` which pulls and builds the OpenShell gateway container (~3–5 minutes).

-Successful completion looks like:
+Successful completion may look like this:

 ![NemoClaw_Deploy_Completion](images/NemoClaw_Deploy_AKS.png)

----

-## Part 5: Testing the Agent
+## Part 4: Testing the Agent

-### 5.1 Connect to the Sandbox
+### 4.1 Connect to the Sandbox
 Open a shell inside the running pod:

 ``` PowerShell